UPBGE/UPBGE-Docs/source/manual/logic/actuators/editing.rst

    Actuator Column heading.

-The column headings contain controls to set which actuators, and the level of detail given, in the actuator column.
+The column headings contain controls to set which actuators are displayed, and the level of detail given, in the actuator column.
 This is very useful for hiding unnecessary actuators, so that the necessary ones are visible and easier to reach.
 Both these can be controlled individually.